The first phase of the new ASSIST public website was released on May 31, 2019. See below for resources and frequently asked questions.

 In general, only minor edits were made to the list headers to provide clarity or to remove information that is no longer relevant.
 Any important differences within the lists themselves, and any relevant association with the list headers, are addressed in the following FAQs.

-The “#” symbol denoting something new or changed will not appear on UC Transferable Course lists in the first phase of release.
+The “#” symbol denoting something new or changed is not appearing on UC Transferable Course lists in the first phase of release.
 It will be added back as a feature on this list with future releases.

 Please email firstname.lastname@example.org with any questions.
 The ASSIST team will provide assistance or direct your inquiry to the appropriate party for response.
 You may also provide public website feedback using the feedback form located on the public website Support page.

-10. How often will information on the ASSIST public site be updated?
+11. How often is information on the ASSIST public site updated?

-Transferability list and articulation agreement PDFs from the new ASSIST system for academic years 2016-2017 and beyond will be regenerated nightly if changes are made.
+Transferability list and articulation agreement PDFs from the new ASSIST system for academic years 2016-2017 and beyond, as available, will be regenerated nightly if changes are made.
 Any information published during the day will become available the following business day subject to publication rules regarding changes made in the middle of an academic year (winter, spring, and summer terms).